 Dealerships love internet sales.
 It makes their life easier.
 Once you’ve figured out what car would suit you best, and you’ve checked dealer inventories, it’s time to request a few online quotes.
 I recommend using a trusted online company such as Ryde Shopper, Motor Trend, or Cars Direct.
 These companies will send you high volume Internet price quotes that will automatically include any discounts or cash-back incentives currently available in the marketplace.

 Explain that you’re interested in a specific vehicle and ask for a quote.
 It’s usually a good idea to say what you’re driving now because some brands offer loyalty bonuses while others have “conquest” incentives.

 In most cases what you get back will include all applicable rebates and bonuses, and it usually comes out less than what you’d be offered in the showroom.

 This tip is aimed specifically at used car buyers.
 While the five tips above apply to buying either a new or a used car, used cars are more likely to have been in accidents and have hidden problems like flood damage.
-That's why you should have any used car you're wanting to buy inspected by an independent certified mechanic and run a history report on any vehicle you have a strong interest in.
+That’s why you should have any used car you want to buy inspected by an independent certified mechanic and run a history report on any vehicle you have a strong interest in.